Stadsholt/Overcooked-2-Motion-Controller/README.md

 # <p align="center">Overcooked!
 2 Controller</p>

-This project readme was written by fellow group member eske4, where I provided the images and videos.
+This project README was collaboratively created by my group member eske4, with contributions from myself in the form of images and videos.

 This repository contains the code for a custom controller designed for the game "Overcooked!
 2".
 The controller is split into three distinct parts, each serving a specific function:
 <div align="center">